nmarhari/sdp/documentation/usecase.md

   - If the system cannot identify the food in the photo, an error message is displayed: "Unable to recognize food.
 Please try again with a clearer image."

 - **Missing Blood Glucose Data**:
   - If the Dexcom API is unavailable or fails to return data, an error message is displayed: "Unable to retrieve blood glucose levels.
-Please try login to Dexcom, and redirects them to the login page."
+Please try login to Dexcom, and redirects them to [Use Case 1](https://github.com/nmarhari/sdp/edit/lab4/documentation/usecase.md#L1)

 - **Incorrect Carb-to-Insulin Ratio**:
   - If the carb-to-insulin ratio is missing or invalid, the system prompts the user to update it and redirects them to [Use Case 3](https://github.com/nmarhari/sdp/edit/lab4/documentation/usecase.md#L102) before processing the request.